rajnish93/Machine-Learning/README.md

 ```

-3. Now exit the terminal all windows and run it again
+3. Now exit all terminal windows and run it again
-   Disable conda's base environment on startup using `conda config --set auto_activate_base false`
+4. Disable conda's base environment on startup using `conda config --set auto_activate_base false`
    Exit the terminal and run it again.
 Now you will see conda's base environment is disable on startup
-4. Create a conda environment
+5. Create a conda environment
    `conda create -n kaggle python=3.8.5`
    A conda environment is created with name `kaggle` which can be activated using:
    `conda activate kaggle`